greg-raven/grus/_posts/2022-08-25-s-4787-issues-green-cards-without-properly-vetting-the-recipients-oppose.md

 ---
 title: 'S. 4787 issues green cards without properly vetting the recipients.
 Oppose.'
-date: '2022-08-25T04:48:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - immigration
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-S. 4787 would issue 100,000 green cards even though the recipients don’t qualify for refugee status or a special immigrant visa program already created by Congress.
+S. 4787 would issue 100,000 green cards even though the recipients don't qualify for refugee status or a special immigrant visa program already created by Congress.

-The Department of Defense Inspector General found that most of these paroled evacuees were not vetted by the Office of the Director of National Intelligence’s National Counterterrorism Center, posing a risk to national security and public safety.
+The Department of Defense Inspector General found that most of these paroled evacuees were not vetted by the Office of the Director of National Intelligence's National Counterterrorism Center, posing a risk to national security and public safety.

 Please oppose S. 4787.